About me.

 My Approach.

+I only work with a small number of clients at a time — no more than four.
 And when a project needs expertise beyond my own, I bring in people I trust.
 You'll always know who's working on what and why.